 Greene King was founded in 1799 and is headquartered in Bury St. Edmunds, Suffolk.
-We currently employ around 38,000 people across our main trading businesses; Pub Company, Pub Partners and Brewing & Brands, all of which operate within the UK.
+We currently employ around 40,000 people across five divisions: Local Pubs; Destination Food Brands; Premium, Urban and Venture Brands; Pub Partners; and Brewing & Brands.

-We operate around 2,700 pubs, restaurants and hotels across England, Wales and Scotland, of which around 1,700 are retail pubs, restaurants and hotels, and 1,000 are tenanted, leased and franchised pubs.
-Our leading retail brands and formats include Greene King, Hungry Horse, Farmhouse Inns and Chef & Brewer.
-We also brew quality ale brands from our Bury St. Edmunds and Dunbar breweries.
-Our industry leading portfolio includes Greene King IPA, Old Speckled Hen, Abbot Ale and Belhaven Best.
+We operate c.2,700 pubs, restaurants and hotels across England, Wales and Scotland, of which c.1,700 are managed pubs, restaurants and hotels in the Locals, Destination and Premium, Urban and Venture Brands divisions, and c.1,000 are tenanted and leased pubs in the Pub Partners division.
+Our leading managed brands and formats include Hungry Horse, Farmhouse Inns and Chef & Brewer.
+Our Brewing & Brands division covers the brewing sides of the business, with quality ale brands brewed at the Greene King brewery in Bury St Edmunds and the Belhaven Brewery in Dunbar.
+Our industry-leading portfolio includes Greene King IPA, Old Speckled Hen, Abbot Ale, Ice Breaker and Belhaven Best.

-We have adopted a code of conduct which sets out a number of principles with which we comply and that we expect our employees and suppliers to comply with.
+We have a code of conduct which sets out a number of principles we expect our employees and suppliers to comply with.
 These include statements that all employees shall be free to choose their employment and shall not be forced to work against their will, and that there shall be no forced, bonded or involuntary prison labour or human trafficking.

 For our employees, failure to comply with the provisions of the Code may result in disciplinary action which could result in their immediate suspension or the termination of their employment.